The Effective Number of Nonzeros: Theory and Regularization for Sparse Recovery: Numerical Experiments

-The rationale for operating in the gradient domain lies in the statistical properties of natural images.
-Unlike random noise, natural images typically exhibit piecewise smoothness, meaning that the differences between adjacent pixels are mostly zero or close to zero, except at edges as discussed in Section \ref{sec.effective.sparsity.images}.

-The denoising task is therefore cast as the minimization of an energy function comprising a quadratic data fidelity term and a regularization term acting on the gradient domain:

-where $\mathbf{z} = \mathbf{D}\bx$ represents the image gradients (difference coefficients), and $\lambda > 0$ balances noise removal and structure preservation.
-This formulation promotes sparsity and structural consistency by suppressing the randomness introduced by noise, thereby restoring the low-entropy characteristic of the natural gradient distribution.
+where $\lambda > 0$ balances noise removal and edge preservation.
+For our model, we fix the outer scaling constant to $C=1$, since the maximum possible intensity transition between adjacent pixels in a normalized image is exactly unity.

-We evaluate the proposed model on standard test images ($128 \times 128$) corrupted by additive White Gaussian Noise (AWGN) with $\sigma=0.05$.
-We compare our proposed entropy regularization with two well-established gradient-domain regularizers: the standard Total Variation (TV) approach \cite{rudin1992nonlinear}, which applies an $\ell_1$ norm on the discrete gradients $\mathbf{D}$, and a non-convex Log-Sum penalty \cite{Candes2008Enhancing}, which is tailored to further enhance gradient sparsity.
-For our proposed method, we utilize the unnormalized metric entropy on gradients and set the scaling constant to $C=1$, justified by the fact that the maximum possible difference between adjacent pixels in a normalized image is exactly 1.
-It should be emphasized that while the denoised image $\hat{\bx}$ is fundamentally obtained by minimizing the formulated energy function, metrics such as Peak Signal-to-Noise Ratio (PSNR) and the Structural Similarity Index Measure (SSIM) \cite{wang2004image} serve strictly as independent criteria to assess the final reconstruction quality.
-To ensure a fair comparison, the hyperparameter $\lambda$ for all methods was tuned via a logarithmic grid search ($10^{-4}$ to $10^{2}$) to yield its optimal PSNR performance.
+We evaluate the framework on standard test images ($128 \times 128$) corrupted by additive white Gaussian noise with standard deviation $\sigma=0.05$.
+The proposed approach is compared against standard Total Variation (TV) regularization \cite{rudin1992nonlinear}, which enforces an $\ell_1$ penalty on $\mathbf{D}\bx$, and the non-convex Log-Sum penalty \cite{Candes2008Enhancing}.
+Reconstruction quality is quantified via Peak Signal-to-Noise Ratio, $\text{PSNR}(\hat{\bx}, \bx) = 10 \log_{10} (\text{MAX}_I^2 / (\frac{1}{N}\|\hat{\bx} - \bx\|_2^2))$ with $\text{MAX}_I=1.0$, and the Structural Similarity Index Measure (SSIM) \cite{wang2004image}, which monitors luminance, contrast, and structural cohesion.
+To ensure an unbiased comparison, the regularizer hyperparameter $\lambda$ for all methods was optimized via a localized logarithmic grid search over $[10^{-4}, 10^{2}]$ to maximize the baseline PSNR metrics.